 “It isn’t a stretch to believe tens of millions of self-published e-books are being sold annually.
 We don’t need Vanity publishers / called: self-publishing services.
 We don’t need to pay Kirkus or PW for reviews.
 We don’t need writing organizations (MWA, Authors Guild) who don’t look out for our interests.”
 And he continues to explain what we need.
 Read the whole, interesting post on J.A.
 Konrath’s blog.

-If you would like to get help in all things publishing, have your book intensively promoted and learn how to navigate social media sites – or to learn how you can make yourself a name as an author through content writing: We offer all this and more for only $159 for 3 months.
+If you would like to get more support in all things publishing, have your book intensively promoted and learn how to navigate social media sites – or to learn how you can make yourself a name as an author through content writing: We offer all this and more for only $159 for three months!
 Learn more about this individual book marketing help: http://www.111Publishing.com/Seminars

-Or visit http://www.e-Book-PR.com/book-promo to advertise your new book, specials or KDP Select Free Days or the new Kindle Countdown Deals.
+Or visit http://www.e-book-pr.com/book-promo/ to advertise your new book, specials, your KDP Select Free Days or the new Kindle Countdown Deals.

-Please check out all previous posts of this blog (there are 890+ of them : ) if you haven’t already.
+Please check out all previous posts of this blog (there are more than 980 of them : ) if you haven’t already.
 Why not sign up to receive them regularly by email?
 Just click on “Follow” in the upper line on each page – and then on “LIKE” next to it.
-There is also the “SHARE” button underneath each article where you can submit the article to Pinterest, Google+, Twitter, Facebook, Tumblr and to StumpleUpon.
+There is also the “SHARE” button underneath each article where you can submit the article to Pinterest, Google+, Twitter, Facebook, Tumblr and StumpleUpon.